 A trader who, upon the entry into force of the proposed Act, sells or otherwise transfers smokeless nicotine products in wholesale sales and within three months of the entry into force of the proposed Act, submits a notification to the municipality of the wholesale sale of smokeless nicotine products provided for in section 50, may, without prejudice to section 50, sell smokeless nicotine products on a wholesale basis for a period of one year after the entry into force of the proposed Act.
-The provisions of the introductory paragraph to section 60, subsection 2 notwithstanding, it would be allowed in wholesale sales to sell and otherwise transfer for retail smokeless nicotine products for a period of three months after the entry into force of the proposed Act, and, the provisions of paragraph 1 of the subsection notwithstanding, for a period of one year after the entry into force of the application or notification referred to in that paragraph has been submitted.
+The provisions of the introductory paragraph to section 60, subsection 2 notwithstanding, it would be allowed in wholesale sales to sell and otherwise transfer for retail smokeless nicotine products for a period of three months after the entry into force of the proposed Act, and, the provisions of paragraph 1 of the subsection notwithstanding, for a period of one year after the entry into force of this Act if the buyer is able to prove that the application or notification referred to in that paragraph has been submitted.